stackforge/python-libraclient/doc/command.rst

    A new algorithm for the load balancer

-.. program:: libra_client monitor-list
+.. program:: libra monitor-list

 monitor-list
 ^^^^^^^^^^^^

 List the health monitor for a load balancer

-.. option:: --id <id>
+.. option:: <id>

    The ID of the load balancer

-.. program:: libra_client monitor-delete
+.. program:: libra monitor-delete

 monitor-delete
 ^^^^^^^^^^^^^^

 Delete the health monitor for a load balancer

-.. option:: --id <id>
+.. option:: <id>

    The ID of the load balancer

-.. program:: libra_client monitor-modify
+.. program:: libra monitor-modify

 monitor-modify
 ^^^^^^^^^^^^^^

 Modify the health monitor for a load balancer

-.. option:: --id <id>
+.. option:: <id>

    The ID of the load balancer

-.. program:: libra_client node-add
+.. program:: libra node-add

 node-add
 ^^^^^^^^

 Add a node to a load balancer

-.. option:: --id <id>
+.. option:: <id>

    The ID of the load balancer